-This form is to request changes to existing ES migrated shared mailboxes on the DXC Exchange service.
+Use this form to request the ability to edit permissions to DXC shared mailboxes that migrated from the HPE environment.
 You must be an owner of the existing shared mailbox to request changes.

+Shared mailbox permissions are managed through Security Groups.
+Once the below request is submitted and completed, three Security Groups will be created and assigned to the shared mailbox owner.
+The shared mailbox owner can manage membership of the Security Groups to manage shared mailbox permissions.
+Learn more.

-Please fill in this form leaving no blanks.
-If the information in a particular box is not applicable then write N/A in the box.
+Please fill in this form, leaving no blanks.
 Any forms not fully completed will be returned.

 Requestor Details: